Ohio

 Does Ohio have a civilian drone privacy law?

 Not a dedicated one.
 Ohio has no statute that generally bars a private citizen from flying a drone over a neighbor's property or recording what is visible from the air.
-Civilian drone conduct is instead analyzed under existing general law.
-ORC Section 2907.08, Ohio's voyeurism statute, makes it a misdemeanor, ranging from third to first degree depending on the subsection, to trespass or otherwise surreptitiously invade someone's privacy to spy, or to secretly record a person in a place where they have a reasonable expectation of privacy, but only for a sexual-gratification purpose or to view a person's private areas; it does not reach a drone recording an ordinary backyard gathering.
+Civilian drone conduct is instead analyzed under existing general law. , Ohio's voyeurism statute, penalizes trespassing or otherwise surreptitiously invading someone's privacy to spy, or secretly recording a person in a place where they have a reasonable expectation of privacy, but only for a sexual-gratification purpose or to view a person's private areas; it does not reach a drone recording an ordinary backyard gathering.
+Penalties range from a third-degree misdemeanor up to a first-degree misdemeanor, except that recording a minor's private areas under division (C) is a fifth-degree felony, not a misdemeanor.

 Ohio courts also recognize a common-law invasion-of-privacy tort.
 The Ohio Supreme Court's 1956 decision in Housh v.
 Peth identified three branches: unauthorized appropriation of someone's name or likeness, public disclosure of private facts a reasonable person would find objectionable, and intrusion upon seclusion in a way that would outrage or cause mental suffering to a person of ordinary sensibilities.
 A homeowner harassed by a persistent camera drone has a stronger practical claim through intrusion upon seclusion, or through civil trespass and nuisance theories, than through the voyeurism statute.
 Since House Bill 251, a narrower drone-specific rule also matters when a law enforcement agency authorizes the flight: ORC Section 4561.63(B) bars an agency from permitting one private individual to use a drone to surveil another without the surveilled person's or the property owner's written, informed consent, though this runs through the permitting agency rather than creating a direct civilian-to-civilian claim.